zenml-io/zenml/README.md

 - Automating and standardizing ML workflows across your team is a challenge.
 - Your team integrates multiple tools with no central platform.
 - You'd like a single place to track data, code, configuration, and models along with your cloud artifact storage.
-- Collaboration and hand-overs between multiple data scientists and ML engineers is difficult.
+- Collaboration and hand-overs between multiple teams is difficult.

 # ☄️ What makes ZenML different?